 Another great thing about them is that you can pick one for your particular hair concern.
 Whether you want volume, frizz-free strands or one that can help you manage your damaged strands, there’s a conditioner out there for you.

 Editor’s tip: If you’re looking for a deeply nourishing conditioner, look no further than the Dove Intensive Repair Conditioner.
 It takes care of both the visible signs of damage (like split ends and frizz) and those we can’t see, helping to keep hair looking super healthy.

 Why Use a Leave-In?

-So now we’ve established that leave-ins can be suitable for all hair types, let’s talk about how to properly utilise them.
-It’s worth knowing that leave-in conditioners come in various different shapes and sizes, including sprays, lotions and creams.
+It’s worth also knowing that leave-in conditioners come in various different shapes and sizes, including sprays, lotions and creams.
 Generally speaking, sprays are the safest bet, thanks to their lightweight formulas and ease of distribution.
-They can be used after you shampoo and condition, while your hair is still damp, to aid with sealing in moisture and making hair sleeker and easier to manage and style.
-Why not try the TRESemmé Botanique Nourish & Replenish Hydrating Mist?

 How to Use a Leave-In

-NB: for natural-haired ladies, water-based leave-ins make great alternatives to water if you’re a devotee of the L.O.C or L.C.O method (a three-step product application technique involving liquid, oil and cream).
+For natural-haired ladies, water-based leave-ins make great alternatives to water!
+Try using leave-ins when following the L.O.C or L.C.O method (a three-step product application technique involving liquid, oil and cream).

-Last and most importantly, don’t be tempted to cut corners and use your wash-out conditioners as leave-ins.
-Because they’re designed to be rinsed out, leaving them on for prolonged periods can cause skin irritation (if you’re sensitive) and contribute to extreme product build-up that can also be a pain to remove.
+Lastly, don’t be tempted to cut corners and use your wash-out conditioners as leave-ins.
+They’re designed to be rinsed out and leaving them on for prolonged periods can cause scalp irritation and product build-up.